-Priyanka Gandhi targets BJP govt in UP over corruption in Animal Husbandry dept
+Priyanka Gandhi targets BJP govt in UP over corruption in animal husbandry dept

-Congress general secretary Priyanka Gandhi Vadra on Tuesday alleged that the scam in the Animal Husbandry department of the UP government has exposed the endemic corruption in the state and asked whether the chief minister had any clue about it.
-She said if the chief minister and other ministers were not aware of the corruption in the state, then it puts a question mark on the functioning of the BJP government in Uttar Pradesh.
+Congress general secretary Priyanka Gandhi Vadra on Tuesday alleged that the "scam" in the Uttar Pradesh government's animal husbandry department has exposed the endemic corruption in the state and asked whether the chief minister had any clue about it.
+She said if Chief Minister Yogi Adityanath and his ministers are not aware about the corruption in the state, then it puts a question mark on the functioning of the BJP government in Uttar Pradesh.

 ALSO READ